 The application was opposed by his brother, JH.
 There seems to have been a very fraught relationship between the brothers for some time and TH had prevented JH from seeing his mother on her death bed.

-It would seem, by his own admission, that TH wasn’t great with the management of money and took a somewhat laissez faire approach to the role of attorney.
+It would seem, by his own admission, that TH wasn’t great with the management of money.
 He felt a sense of entitlement, based on his parents’ wish not to see him go without and to ensure he was financially looked after.
 He regularly used his father’s bank accounts for his own personal benefit.
 He also arranged to pay himself a carer’s wage.

-There appeared to be no dispute that TH did provide a very good level of care to HH whilst he was living at home and, indeed, the OPG’s own guidance suggests that it is often best for a Protected Party to receive a combination of professional care and care from a family member.
+There appeared to be no dispute that TH did provide a very good level of care to HH when he was living at home and the OPG’s own guidance suggests that it is often best for a protected party to receive a combination of professional care and care from a family member.
 It was also accepted that the provision of care for his father had placed a great deal of stress and a significant burden on TH, taking him away from his family and consuming most of his time and attention.

-However, the legal position is that, while an attorney can make gifts out of a Protected Party’s funds, they:
+However, the legal position is that, while a gift by an attorney can be made out of a protected party’s funds, they:

 - must only act in the Protected Party’s best interests;

-- can only make gifts of a seasonal nature or on an anniversary (i.e. a birthday, wedding or civil partnership anniversary) to persons who are related to or connected to the Protected Party; and
+- can only make gifts of a seasonal nature or on an anniversary (eg a birthday or wedding anniversary) to persons who are related to or connected to the protected party; and

-The “best interests” test is an objective test and there is a checklist of factors set out in the Mental Capacity Act which must be considered when acting for a Protected Party.
-Furthermore, the OPG have issued guidance on payments to family members in relation to care provided to a Protected Party.
+The “best interests” test is an objective test and there is a checklist of factors set out in the Mental Capacity Act which must be considered when acting for a protected party.
+Furthermore, the OPG has issued guidance on payments to family members in relation to care provided to a protected party.

-Where a gift by an attorney to himself or a person connected with them is made from the Protected Party’s funds, the attorney should apply to Court for approval.
-The Court has the power to ratify or disallow any gift by an attorney.
+When a gift by an attorney to himself or a person connected with him is made from the protected party’s funds, the attorney should apply to court for approval.
+The court has the power to ratify or disallow any gift by an attorney.

-In this case, the Court appears to have taken a sensible and pragmatic approach, analysing the figures presented by the parties to the proceedings, hearing witness evidence from both TH and JH, and considering the checklist of factors mentioned above.
+In this case, the Court appears to have taken a sensible and pragmatic approach, analysing the figures presented by the parties, hearing evidence from both TH and JH, and considering the checklist of factors mentioned above.

-The result was that the Court ratified gifts totaling £72,820.29 but disallowed gifts of £15,546.48.
+The result was that the Court ratified gifts totalling £72,820.29, but disallowed gifts of £15,546.48.
 It ordered that when HH passes away, the disallowed sum is to be deducted from TH’s equal share of the residuary estate, meaning that it is effectively repaid, albeit not immediately.